ch1ller0/formula/README.md

 Engine for creating forms with business-logic based on Observable pattern

 > Storybook available here: https://formula-master.surge.sh
-> `Dep Tree` storybook tab that lets you inspect the DI providers graph - it might differ from form to form

 # Status
 > This is a _proof-of-concept_ `form engine`, based on several conceptions and ideas.
 It should not be used as a production-ready framework.